 - Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first). - Rotate tires.
-See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
+An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first). - Replace air cleaner filter.
+An Emission Control Service.

 - Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first).
+An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first). - Inspect throttle body bore and valve plates for deposits, open the throttle valve and inspect all surfaces.
+Clean as required.

-- Change automatic transaxle fluid and bottom two screens if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police car or delivery service.
+- Change automatic transaxle fluid and bottom screens if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.